marcosvidal/Sketch-Notebook/README.md

 ## Download & Installation

-1. Download the plugin from http://marcosvid.al/sketch-notebook
+1. Download the plugin from http://marcosvidal.github.io/Sketch-Notebook/
-2. Place the folder into your Sketch Plugins folder by navigating to Sketch > Plugins > Reveal Plugins Folder…
+2. Place the downloaded folder into your Sketch Plugins folder, which can be located by navigating to Sketch > Plugins > Reveal Plugins Folder…

 ## Using the plugin